-All patients admitted to the London Health Sciences Centre are asked about their wishes regarding life-support.
+All patients admitted to the London Health Sciences Centre are asked about their life-support wishes.
 When a patient is unable to tell us their wishes, we must rely on the substitute decision maker to communicate the patient's goals, wishes and beliefs.

 Most patients receive some form of life-support at the time of admission to CCTC.
 Life-support is any treatment that supports or replaces the function of one or more of the body organs.
-Examples include: medications to correct low blood pressure, mechanical ventilation, dialysis or feeding through a stomach tube.
+Examples include: medications to correct low blood pressure, mechanical ventilation, dialysis and feeding tubes.